 7 See 13 C.F.R. § 121.301(f).

-8 The term sheet for the Expanded Loan Facility appears to impose this "pass" requirement only with respect to the Original Credit (defined in the table below).
+8 If the Original Credit (defined in the table below) was originated or purchased after December 31, 2019, then the “pass” criterion must be satisfied as of such origination or purchase date.
+The term sheet for the Expanded Loan Facility appears to impose this “pass” requirement only with respect to the Original Credit.

 9 See 13 C.F.R. § 120.110(b)-(j) and (m)-(s), as modified by regulations implementing the PPP.